ianlcurtis1/cog-search-and-chatgpt-hack/README.md

 The hack will not build a UI, hackers will query the data via AI Studio.

-`TASK 1` Create the base infrastructure
+`TASK 1` Create a vanilla GPT deployment
-1. Log into the portal, https://portal.azure.com
+1. In Azure, create an OpenAI service.
+2. From AI Studio create a deployment of `GPT 3.5 Turbo`.

+Note the `Chat` and `Completions` blades in AI Studio.
+- You can ask ChatGPT a question or 2.
+- Have a play with the settings in the right-hand blade of the Chat and Completions pages and note the effect on the response received.
+Tip: it's best to change one setting at a time.
+- You can deploy the model as a Web App or PVA by using the dropdown in the top-right corner, if you like.

+Now we need to add our own data.

+`TASK 2` Create search service deployment
-2. Create a Cognitive Search service: eastus, standard tier, ...
+1. Create a Cognitive Search service: eastus, standard tier, ...
-3. Create a storage account and blob storage container: LRS, ...
+2. Create a storage account and blob storage container: LRS, ...
-4. Upload data files to your blob container
+3. Upload data files found [???] to your blob container
-5. Create an OpenAI service
-6. Create a deployment of `GPT 3.5 Turbo`

-`TASK 2` Run a prompt against ChatGPT grounded in raw data ingested into ACS
+`TASK 3` Run a prompt against ChatGPT grounded in raw data ingested into ACS You can quickly ground ChatGPT with your data by using the 'Add your data' tab in the Chat Playground.
+1. Add your uploaded data as a data source for your GPT model.
+2. Write a prompt to find out x and display it as y...

+`TASK 4` Run the same prompt against ChatGPT grounded in data ingested and enriched into ACS Indexes
+GPT 3.5 Turbo
 1. ...
 2.

-`TASK 3` Run the same prompt against ChatGPT grounded in data ingested and enriched into ACS Indexes
+`TASK 5` Run the same prompt against ChatGPT grounded in data ingested and enriched into ACS, using vector search
-GPT 3.5 Turbo
 1. ...
 2.

-`TASK 4` Run the same prompt against ChatGPT grounded in data ingested and enriched into ACS, using vector search
+`TASK 6` Prompt engineering to get a better response
 1. ...
 2.

+`TASK 7` Protect your model's endpoint
+1. ...
+2.

 # Stretch Goals
-`TASK 5` - Filter search results based on AD roles
+`TASK 8` - Filter search results based on AD roles
 1. Filtered search https://github.com/jometzg/openai-chat-rest-examples/blob/main/filtered-search-with-embeddings.md
 2. ...

+`TASK 9` - Investigate Prompt Flow
+1. ...
+2.

 # Cleanup
 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use by deleting the resource group.